 Ramadan is traditionally a time where people spend more time with friends and family, dine out more frequently and even donate more than other times of the year.

-If your income doesn't cover your expenses, you must either cut your expenses or increase.
+If your income doesn't cover your expenses, you must either cut your expenses or increase your income.
+It's usually easier to cut spending than to increase income.

 The first step to using credit wisely is figuring out how much credit you can.